fluidkey/fluidkey-stealth-account-kit/technical-walkthrough.md

 A drawback to be aware of, is that like regular Safes, stealth smart account addresses are not usable across multiple chains.
 Users therefore need to ensure they use an address generated for the chain they are receiving funds on.

-For every available chain, Fluidkey provides users with a static ENS of the form `username.chain_shortname.fkey.id/eth`, such as `user.gor.fkey.id` on Goerli.
+For every available chain, Fluidkey provides users with a static ENS of the form `username.chain_shortname.fkey.id/eth`, such as `user.op.fkey.id` on Optimism.
 This identifier resolves a new stealth address specific to the chain on every query.
 This allows users to send funds to a single human-readable identifier while protecting recipient privacy.

 ### 3.a.
 Stealth Signer Derivation